Budva, Montenegro is a historic, walled city that sits on a south facing, half moon bay on the Adriatic Sea.

 Sveti Nikola Island ‘Hawaii Beach Budva’

-The uninhabited island that sits just south of Budva Old Town is Sveti Nikola.
+The uninhabited island that sits just to the south is Sveti Nikola.
 Featuring nice beaches and rustic amenities on the northern end, the southern side has secret caves, hidden coves and rugged terrain for curious explorers.
-Visitors can get to the island via an inexpensive 10-minute boat ride.
+You can get there via a 10-minute boat ride from Budva.

 #4 Discover the Budva Marina